Health Issues for Gay Teens

 , and even

-Gay teens are also very concerned about bashing and emotional abuse at home and school in the years after coming out.
+Gay teens are also concerned about bullying, violence, and emotional abuse.
+This can be at home, school, or work in the years after coming out.

 Importance of Support and Resources